venam/blog/_posts/2015-09-25-group-work.markdown

 People are good at speculations, they can do it for hours on end.
-Nagging about the goals, the obstacles, the things they'll do after reaching it, the coworkers, what others have achieve, the long path they'll have to take.
+Nagging about the goals, the obstacles, the things they'll do after reaching it, the coworkers, what others have achieved, the long path they'll have to take.

 > Individual behavior is influenced by the presence of others.
 For example, studies have found that individuals work harder and faster when others are present, and that an individual's performance is reduced when others in the situation create distraction or conflict.
 Groups also influence individual's decision-making processes.